In General

 Like any instrument, each car model will react and resonate differently as a function of its structural dynamics, springs and tyres.
 Each car model, depending on its shock angling, will operate well with only few shocks unless it is one of the more widely produced mid-range set-ups.
 Morgans are not widely produced.
 Neither are they even close to a standard set-up.
 There are others like Morgan.
 In such a case, an adjustable shock becomes wise option for a shock manufacturer can have one type can suit many cars.
 Adjustable shocks also allow suppliers to mitigate inventory costs.

-WATCHPOINT: Front Shocks After 5 sets of shock/damper types tried in the front of my Morgans and the same in back, I have come to a conclusion.
-The right choice has far more of an effect at the rear (the cabin comfort key point) than the front (front end behaviour and handling).
-Once you have the right length shock with the right travel areas and dampening, different front choices don't make much difference in my opinion.
+WATCHPOINT: Front Shocks: After 5 sets of shock/damper types tried in the front of my Morgans and the same in back, I have come to a conclusion.
+The right choice of shocks has far more of an effect at the rear (cabin comfort being the key point) than the front (merely neutral front end behaviour and handling asssuming your front end is working as it should).
+Once you have the right length shock with the right travel areas and dampening, different front choices (2 choices)don't make much difference in my opinion.
 However, the wrong or aged shocks can have a great negative effect for the front.
-Additionally, original-type Morgans can vary, especially after the springs have aged. |
+Additionally, original-type Morgan rears can vary enormously in behavior, especially after the springs have aged and sagged.
+So many of us ride on sagged springs at the rear.
+And there was a long period (appr 2003 to 2015 and continuing to date) where MMC rear springs collapsed in no time. :( I have seen so much owner-contrived weird stuff happen to fix this. |

 RECOMMENDED SETTING FRONT = Whatever you think gives you the least amount of steering wheel feedback.
+Proper feedback can be defined as a full not and one half after hitting a road anomally.

 are stock items, not specially made and adjusted to the needs of a Morgan.